' Florida Bankruptcy Process - Law Offices of Robert M. Geller

 Filing Your Bankruptcy Petition

-Chapter 7 bankruptcy: Once your Chapter 7 bankruptcy petition is prepared, a subsequent consultation will be made to review your bankruptcy documents.
+Once your Chapter 7 bankruptcy petition is prepared, a subsequent consultation will be made to review your bankruptcy documents.
 Our attorneys carefully explain the documents, they are signed, and they are filed electronically with the Bankruptcy Court.
 Once your bankruptcy petition has been filed with the court, the court notifies all creditors of the petition that has been filed and advises creditors that they are not permitted to take any further action to collect on your debts, including pursuing litigation, garnishing wages, proceeding with foreclosure actions, or any other collection efforts.
 This is called the automatic stay.

-Chapter 13 bankruptcy: When your bankruptcy petition is ready to be filed with the court, a written plan will be created which will document how you will deal with your debt, including how much debt you will need to repay, how secured debt will be addressed, and the duration of your repayment period — between 36 and 60 months.
-This repayment plan is filed with and approved by the Bankruptcy Court and in approximately 30 days, you will begin making your first monthly payment in accordance with the repayment plan.
+When your bankruptcy petition is ready to be filed with the court, a written plan will be created which will document how you will deal with your debt, including how much debt you will need to repay, how secured debt will be addressed, and the duration of your repayment period — between 36 and 60 months.
+This repayment plan is filed with and approved by the Bankruptcy Court.
+In approximately 30 days, you will begin making your first monthly payment in accordance with the repayment plan.
 If your circumstances should change, such as if your income significantly changes or if you no longer wish to keep certain secured debt provided for in your plan, it is possible to modify the amount of your payment and how you are going to address certain secured debt or repay secured debt.

 Additional information:

-Contact a Tampa Bankruptcy Lawyer
+Contact a Tampa Bankruptcy Lawyer About the Florida Bankruptcy Process

 Attorney Robert M. Geller is a certified specialist in Consumer Bankruptcy Law by the American Board of Certification *.
 If you have additional questions about the bankruptcy process or would like to consult with an attorney about your case, please contact our Tampa, Florida, law firm.
 Call us at 813-254-5696 to schedule a free initial consultation.